openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

     - `"relative"` - relative to the results of the full-precision model.
 - `"use_prev_if_drop_increase"` - the use of network snapshot from the previous iteration when a drop increases.
 The default value is `True`.
-- `"base_algorithm"` - name of the algorithm that is used to quantize model at the beginning.
-Default value is "DefaultQuantization".
+- `"base_algorithm"` - name of the algorithm that is used to quantize a model at the beginning.
+The default value is "DefaultQuantization".
 - `"convert_to_mixed_preset"` - whether to convert the model to "mixed" mode if the accuracy criteria for the model quantized with "performance" preset are not satisfied.
 This option can help to reduce number of layers that are reverted